ACED-IDP/aced_etl_pod/README.md

 Before running this test, ensure that the `ALLOWED_DATA_UPLOAD_BUCKETS` is set in the [etl.yaml](scripts/etl.yaml) file.

+Note: probably the easiest way to get this information for now is to log into the fence pod and see `fence-config.yaml`

 ```sh
 # check to ensure aws setup correctly